A Universal Triangulation for Flat Tori: Background and definitions

-\paragraph*{Flat tori} A \define{flat torus} is a polyhedral surface obtained from a Euclidean parallelogram by pairing its opposite sides.
+\paragraph{Flat tori} A \define{flat torus} is a polyhedral surface obtained from a Euclidean parallelogram by pairing its opposite sides.
 We usually consider flat tori up to re-scaling since multiplying all the distances by the same constant does not modify the essential geometric properties of the torus.
 This amounts to consider that similar parallelograms lead to the same flat torus.
 If $(e_1,e_2)$ is the canonical basis of the Euclidean plane, we can thus assume that the two sides of the parallelogram are respectively $e_1$ and $\tau$ for some vector $\tau=\tau_1 e_1+\tau_ie_2$, with $\tau_i>0$.
 Identifying the real plane with the complex line, we conclude that a flat torus is determined by its \define{modulus} $\tau = \tau_1+i\tau_i$.

-Rather than gluing the sides of a parallelogram, one can equivalently obtained the same flat torus by quotienting the Euclidean plane $\E^2$ by the rank 2 lattice $\Z \tau+\Z e_1$ acting by translations.
+Rather than gluing the sides of a parallelogram, one can equivalently obtain the same flat torus by quotienting the Euclidean plane $\E^2$ by the rank 2 lattice $\Z \tau+\Z e_1$ acting by translations.
 The same lattice is generated by the vectors $(a\tau + b, c\tau + d)$, where $ \in \SL$ is an integer matrix with determinant 1.
 After applying the adequate similarity, this lattice corresponds to the modulus $(a\tau +b)/(c\tau + d)$, where $\tau$ is again viewed as a complex number.
 In fact, the set of flat tori is in one-to-one correspondence with the quotient $\Hyp^2/\SL$, where $\Hyp^2$ denotes the upper half-plane (the set of moduli) and $\SL$ acts as above.
 Every flat torus has a modulus in the fundamental domain of this quotient as shown in Figure~\ref{fig:moduli-space}.
+The reader may consult~\cite[Sec.
+12.2]{fm-pmcg-12} for a more in-depth introduction to the space of flat tori, the so-called modular surface.